huaweicloud/terraform-provider-huaweicloud/docs/resources/rf_stack.md

   255 characters.
   Change this parameter will create a new resource.

-* `agency` - (Optional, String, ForceNew) Specifies the configuration of the agencies authorized to IAC.
+* `agency` - (Optional, List, ForceNew) Specifies the configuration of the agencies authorized to IAC.
   Change this parameter will create a new resource.
   The [object](#stack_agency) structure is documented below.